The great New York pass comparison: which pass should you get?

 Differences of the New York passes

-We’ve now introduced to you the different New York passes.
-Since that’s a lot of info to take in all at once, in this section, we’d like to concisely show you again the significant differences, as well as the similarities, of all the New York passes.
+We’ve now introduced the different New York passes.
+Since that’s a lot of info to take in all at once, in this section, we’d like to sum up the significant differences and similarities of all the New York passes.

 That way you’ll get a better impression of which New York pass you should buy and which ones aren’t worth it for you.